St.Julia Parish Announcements: Week of June 9, 2025

 WATCH daily and weekend Masses live-streamed or archived recordings, along with the Worship Aid on our Homepage.

-Go to the Mass Schedule including Lent/Holy Week for both church locations, and upcoming Holy Day(s) of Obligation.
+Go to the Mass Schedule for both church locations, and upcoming Holy Day(s) of Obligation.

 WOULD YOU like the Eucharist to be Brought to You?